textcreationpartnership/A02322/README.md

 ##Content Summary##

 #####Front#####
-Nevv epistles of Mounsieur de Balzac.
-Translated out of French into English, by Sr. Richard Baker Kn **Types of content**
+New EPISTLES BY Mounseur du Balzack.Translated out of French, into English by Sr Rich: Baker Kt.LONDImprimator Tho: Wykes.Septem.
+6. 1637.
+1. TO THE HONOVRABLE The Lord of Newburge; one of his Majesties most honourable Privie Counsell, and Chancelour of the Dutchy of Lancaster.

+**Types of content**

   * There are 256 **verse** lines!